 |Exceptions||Exception argument should be enclosed in parenthesis.||Exception argument can be enclosed in notations.|

 Python 3 vs Python are getting used widely in an organization as per their requirements.
 Python 2.X is widely used as it is stable for a long time.
 Python 3.X is also getting into a notice of developers.
-Developers used to go with Python 2 as from python 2 to python 3 transitioning is happening and some of the libraries are not available in Python 3 which is very helpful in python 2.
+Developers used to go with Python 2 as from python 2 to python 3 transitioning is happening, and some of the libraries are not available in Python 3, which is very helpful in python 2.

 Python is a general-purpose programming language that is easily understandable.
 Developers can write the code effectively.
-If you are a beginner, it’s a great language to start with which helps you in gaining confidence in this field.
-It doesn’t matter which version to use python 2 or python 3.
-Python 3 is growing at a good pace with its stable releases and it is definitely the next language to work.
+If you are a beginner, it’s a great language to start with, which helps you in gaining confidence in this field.
+It doesn’t matter which version to use, python 2 or python 3.
+Python 3 is growing at a good pace with its stable releases, and it is definitely the next language to work.

 This has been a guide to Differences Between Python 3 vs Python 2.
-Here we have discussed their meaning, head to head comparison, key differences, along with infographics and comparison table.
+Here we have discussed their meaning, head to head comparison, key differences, along with infographics and a comparison table.
 You may also look at the following articles to learn more –